Port of Hull: Humber Dock

 Since the entrance to the Old Dock was via the River Hull, there were still problems with ships accessing the dock through the crowded river.
 In 1781, a canal was proposed to connect the Old Dock to the Humber.
 In general, sea-borne trade was still growing.
 Customs commissioned three independent reports from Thomas Morris, William Jessop, and Joseph Huddart on the siting of a second dock in 1793.
 All three considered a dock in the southern end of the ditch of the city walls, and a dock on the site of Hull Citadel, also known as the Garrison.
 Two reports recommended the new dock be sited in the town ditch and proposed a canal connecting the old and new dock.
-The Dock Company then commissioned John Hudson and John Longbotham to examine and cost a dock in the town ditch, as well as other improvements.
-There was some delay in making the new dock a reality, partly due to the lethargy of the Dock Company, but by 1802 a bill had been passed in Parliament for the construction of a second dock—again following the path of the City walls, this time from Hessle gate roughly northwards.
+The dock company then commissioned John Hudson and John Longbotham to examine and cost a dock in the town ditch, as well as other improvements.
+There was some delay in making the new dock a reality, partly due to the lethargy of the dock company, but the Kingston-upon-Hull Dock Act 1802 was passed in Parliament for the construction of a second dock—again following the path of the City walls, this time from Hessle gate roughly northwards.

 John Rennie and William Chapman were employed as engineers.
 They submitted an optimistic cost estimate for a dock in the town ditch with a basin onto the Humber of £84,000.
 Experience with the settlement and collapse of the old dock's walls led to more substantial construction of lock and dock walls, though some subsidence still occurred.
 The dock walls now stood on angled piled foundations, with the mass of the wall at a shallow angle to the vertical opposing the weight of earth behind.
 The lock base consisted of an inverted arch, a design also used on the rebuilt Old Dock lock of 1814.
 During the construction of the lock pit a freshwater spring was found, causing difficulties in construction.
 The spring continued to cause problems in the lock pit, with some subsidence attributed to it (1812); James Walker directed further remedial work on the lock in 1830 as a result.